NYUAppSec/assignment4_module1/README.md

 9. `Reporter.kt`
 10. `strings.xml`

 **Hint:** This is not a complicated task.
 You should only be replacing existing strings and modifying URLs — no need for external libraries or major rewrites.
+Don't over think, focus on the task at hand!

 ---